 The conference program, as well as the schedule, will be published later, but we expect that the regular conference schedule will start around 9 am and it should last until 6 pm.

-What is the exact location for the conference?
+What is the exact location of the conference?

 The exact conference center location will be announced later.